JaminMartin/pyet-mc/README.md

 </p>

 In the future, the colours will be handled based on the ion, much like the materials project, this is a current work in progress.
+For more general details on how to change these plots please read the documentation regarding configuring plots in pyet-mc [here](#plotting).
 ## Energy transfer models
 The energy transfer process can be modelled for a particular configuration of donor and acceptor ions with the following exponential function here $t$ is time, $\gamma_r$ is the radiative decay rate and $\gamma_{tr,j}$ is the energy transfer rate for this confuration.
 Assuming a single-step multipole-multipole interaction (currently, the only model implemented), $\gamma_{tr,j}$ may be modelled as a sum over the transfer rates to all acceptors $\gamma_{tr,j}$ takes the form: